-Mongoose Fight System- Expert Muay Thai Boxing and Full Contact Karate training

 My Training History

 I was a kickboxing champion and a Muay Thai contender during the mid 80's to mid 90's.
 I had the experience of being caught up in the middle of the martial arts explosion era of the 1970’s with Bruce Lee and martial arts movies.
 There was an evolution of fighting sports taking place as well.
-From the late 70's through the early 90's a guy named Benny "The Jet" Urquidez was known as the baddest dude in the world.
+From the mid 70's through the early 90's a guy named Benny "The Jet" Urquidez was known as the baddest dude in the world.
 He dominated and helped to pioneer international kickboxing and full contact competition.
 I had the privilege of training with him for many years.
 The Jet Center gym in Van Nuys California was an international hub for fighters coming from all over the world.
-(1983 to 1995) I got to train with fighters from various different styles.
+(1983 to 1995) I got to train with fighters from various styles.
 I was among the first Americans to fight champion Muay Thai fighters from Thailand in America.

-1978 to 1980 I competed in semi contact "Tournament" Karate a number of times before I started Full Contact and Kickboxing rules.
+I began Karate training in 1976 at 14 years old.
+From 1978 to 1980 competed in semi contact "Tournament" Karate a number of times before I started Full Contact and Kickboxing rules.
 I had my first kickboxing match in 1980.
 In full contact karate there were no knees or elbows allowed and you could not kick below the waist.
 There was also an 8 kick minimum per round that you had to fulfill.
 There was also WKA or international rules style of kickboxing where you could kick to the legs and there was no minimum kick requirement.

 Then there was Muay Thai which was not very well known yet in the United States.
 In that style you could use knees and elbows as well as clinch and knee.
 American fighters were largely unfamiliar with that style of fighting and The California state athletic commission was very restrictive on allowing full Muay Thai rules.
 There was a guy however who wanted to promote full Muay Thai rules fights in California but there were not many Americans who were willing to risk getting kneed and elbowed in the face until I came along.
 Danny Rodarte started the I.K.B.A.
 (International Kick Boxing Association) I was the first American to compete full Muay Thai rules in the state of California.
 It was 1982.
 Danny Rodarte was the promoter.